Request a Callback

 As such, clinics and surgeons are not only responsible for managing all of the potential risk factors that would be classed as reasonably preventable but also for giving their patients information about any potentially unpreventable complications, allowing the patient to give informed consent.

-If you feel that your clinic or surgeon has not fulfilled this duty of care, you may be eligible to make a claim for eyelid surgery compensation.
+If you feel that your clinic or surgeon has not fulfilled this duty of care, you may be eligible to make a claim for blepharoplasty compensation.

 What is the process of making an eyelid surgery claim?